 If your cat is exhibiting house-soiling behaviors, you may need to try different types of litter until the cat indicates its preference.
 For preference evaluation, provide multiple boxes with different litters and variable litter depths.
 Many cats dislike aromatic or dusty litters, litter deodorizers, and box liners.
 Most cats prefer soft unscented clumping litters.

 Please remove any waste in the litter box at a minimum of once per day and add litter as needed.
 Make sure to wash the litter box every 1-4 weeks using soap and hot water only.
 Since cats have an incredible sense of smell, avoid strong chemicals or any ammonia-based products.

 Remove Marking Triggers

-- Restrict the potential threat of other cats such as outdoor roaming cats who may be encroaching on your household and triggering marking behavior in your cat.
-Tips: if your cat resides indoors only (never goes outside), use motion activated water sprinklers to make your yard unattractive to feline visitors.
+If your cat resides indoors only (never goes outside), use motion-activated water sprinklers to make your yard unattractive to feline visitors.
 Laying plastic carpet protectors upside down in front of sliding glass doors creates an uncomfortable surface and may dissuade other cats from sitting close to your house and intimidating your cat.

-- Clean urine-marked areas frequently to reduce your cat’s habit of refreshing its scent on the marking site.
-Use a black light (UV) to find soiled areas.
-Clean affected areas with a good quality urine odor and stain remover according to the type of surface that your cat has soiled.
-Test products on an inconspicuous area first and clean a sufficiently large area to remove the odor, which may be up to three times the size of the soiled area.
-Avoid using ammonia-based cleaners, which smell like urine to a cat.
+You should clean urine-marked areas frequently to reduce your cat’s habit of refreshing its scent on the marking site and can use a black light (UV) to find soiled areas.
+Make sure to use a good quality urine odor and stain remover to clean affected areas according to the type of surface that your cat has soiled.
+We recommend you test products on an inconspicuous area first and clean a sufficiently large area to remove the odor, which may be up to three times the size of the soiled area.
+Again, please avoid using ammonia-based cleaners, which smell like urine to a cat.